tumble1999/mingj/download.md

 ---
 layout: page
-title: How to get mingj
+title: How to get MinGJ
 ---

 ## Install